hchen313/NovelCrawler/README.md

 <img src="\img\discord.png" alt= "ScreenShot">

 * Now you can open the .txt using a Novel Reader App.
-I recommend QQ阅读, as it was only App tested.
+I recommend QQ阅读, as it was the only App tested.

 <img src="\img\open.jpg" alt= "ScreenShot" width="200" height="400">